Skip to content

 NOTE: You can use yarn, pnpm or any other package manager you prefer.

-We need to open my-protocol.ts and update the TRP endpoint to point to the correct URL.
-The default value is http://localhost:3000/trp, but if you’re using different port or endpoint, make sure to update it.
+We need to open protocol.ts and update the TRP endpoint to point to the correct URL (unless you have it configured in trix.toml).
+For the local Devnet the TRP endpoint is available at http://localhost:8164/ (update this value accordingly if you’re using a different port or network).

 Finally, we can run the test file to build a transaction using our protocol: